Rudd-O/ansible-samples/roles/mailserver/README.md

 with all the best practices for spam-free and good-delivery e-mail processing, including (but not limited to) the following features:

-- DKIM
+- DKIM validation of incoming mail and signing of outgoing mail.
-- SPF
+- SPF validation of incoming mail.
-- spam classification and reclassification
+- automatic spam classification and dead-easy reclassification: just drag mail to / from the SPAM folder to teach the system what is and isn't spam.
-- Sieve rules
+- Support for Sieve rules so you can filter your mail on the server.
-- greylisting
+- Greylisting to cut down on low-rent spammers who try to spam you only once.

 Consult the *Setup* section below to configure your own mail server using this Ansible role.
 Also consult the `defaults/main.yml` file to understand